Néel relaxation theory: Superparamagnetism

 Superparamagnetism occurs in ferromagnetic and ferrimagnetic nanoparticles which are single-domain, i.e. composed of a single magnetic domain.
 This is possible when their diameter is below 3–50 nm, depending on the materials.
 In this condition, it is considered that the magnetization of the nanoparticles is a single giant magnetic moment, sum of all the individual magnetic moments carried by the atoms of the nanoparticle.
-This is what people are working on in the subfield of superparamagnetism call “macro-spin approximation”.
+This subfield is called “macro-spin approximation”.

 Mean transition time

-Because of the nanoparticle’s magnetic anisotropy, the magnetic moment has usually only two stable orientations antiparallel to each other, separated by an energy barrier.
+Because of the nanoparticle’s magnetic anisotropy, the magnetic moment usually only has two stable orientations antiparallel to each other, separated by an energy barrier.
 The stable orientations define the magnetic easy axis of the nanoparticle.
 At finite temperature, there is a finite probability for the magnetization to flip and reverse its direction.
 The mean time between two flips is called the Néel relaxation time τ_{N} and is given by the Néel-Arrhenius equation: